Wizex/weather/README.md

 ------------
 **weather** is a command-line tool that shows weather.
 It supports multiple weather providers.
 You can get weather by address and date.
 Uses the APIs of providers to get data about weather.
-Supports both historical and forecast data.
+Supports both historic and forecast data.
 Date ranges, address, response and errors depend on a provider.
 See the API documentation for each supported provider.

 The configuration file are stored in the expected place for your system.
 For Linux it's `$XDG_CONFIG_HOME` or `$HOME/.config`,